bcarpenter7/blog-react-final/Unit_1/10-testing/10.1.1-testing-lab/readme.md

   - The toBe() function takes one argument:
     - The value that we expect should be returned by the code inside our expect() function

+Methods like 'toBe', 'not', and others like 'toBeTruthy' are what we call matchers in the jest library.
+There are many built in jest matchers and alternative third party libraries that provide additional matchers if you choose to use them.
+You should familiarize  yourself with some of the options you have for writing assertions in jest by reviewing the jest documentation on [using just matchers](https://jestjs.io/docs/using-matchers).

+#### (optional) Jest and ESM and cjs modules

+This is a brief aside for future note.
+Jest doesn't support something called ESM out of the box.
+ESM means ECMA-script modules.
+This is a special module syntax used in many javascript frameworks.
+We typically use a syntax called common javascript modules or CJS.
+You may run into situations where jest fails to import code you wish to test because that code was built inside of a module format that jest isn't aware of.
+There are multiple ways to correct for this.
+The most common correction would involve utilizing an interpreter like babel and included some of the jest bable libraries such as [@babel/plugin-transform-modules-commonjs](https://www.npmjs.com/package/@babel/plugin-transform-modules-commonjs) and [babel-jest](https://www.npmjs.com/package/babel-jest).
+You may run into this if you are writing tests for frameworks that use ESM such as react or if a project your working in chooses to use ESM and jest tests.

+Read up on the jest's teams current state of supporitng ESM modules [here](https://jestjs.io/docs/ecmascript-modules).

+Read up more on ESM vs cjs modules as well as some other alternative modules paradigms [here](https://dev.to/iggredible/what-the-heck-are-cjs-amd-umd-and-esm-ikm)

 ### Running tests and evaluating the results

 Once Jest is installed (either globally on your machine, or as a project dependency), you can run your tests by calling `jest` in your terminal.
 By default, the `jest` command will search your project for any files with the suffix `.test.js`, and run them.